DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.4.0.md

-- [ ] Enhance the UI to show the player's stats while in-game
+- [ ] Enhance the UI to show the player's stats while in-game?
 - [ ] Mana regen proportional to how much damage you deal (based on a curve)
 - [ ] Make that one upgrade work
 - [ ] Make commands for each player stat

 - [ ] Critical hits (using new stat)
 - [ ] Event for critical hits

+- [ ] New Questions
+- [ ] Combo Counter
+- [ ] Low-poly spheres for various things